ld3z/manga-rss/README.md

 it auto updates every hour

-and it only has english comics on the feed, but I plan to add more :)
+and it now supports multiple languages with more coming soon!

 ## Roadmap:

 - [ ] Fix some code
-- [ ] Add more feeds for each language on ComicK
+- [x] Add more feeds for each language on ComicK
 - [ ] Add issue enhancements
 - [ ] Add more websites?